Strong modeling limits of graphs with bounded tree-width: Decomposition step

 \begin{lemma} Let $\CC$ be a nowhere-dense monotone class of graphs.
 Let $(G_n)_{n\in\NN}$ be a first order convergent sequence of graphs $G_n\in\CC$ such that the orders of $G_n$ tend to infinity.
 There exists a first order convergent null-partitioned sequence $(G'_n)_{n\in\NN}$ obtained from a subsequence of $(G_n)_{n\in\NN}$ by interpreting unary relational symbols $U_i$, $i\in\NN$. \end{lemma}

 The first order properties are linked with Ehrenfeucht-Fra{\"\i}ss\'e games~\cite{EbbF05}.
 It is well-known that two structures satisfy the same first order sentences with quantifier depth $d$ if and only if the duplicator has a winning strategy for the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game played on two structures, in our settings, on two $2$-edge-colored rooted marked $k$-trees.
 The $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game is played by two players, called the spoiler and the duplicator.
 In the $i$-th round, the spoiler chooses a vertex of one of the $k$-trees (the spoiler can choose a different $k$-tree in different rounds) and places the $i$-th pebble on that vertex.
 The duplicator responds with placing the $i$-th pebble on a vertex of the other $k$-tree.
 At the end of the game, the duplicator wins if the mapping between the subforests induced by the vertices with the pebbles that maps the vertex with the $i$-pebble in the first $k$-tree to the vertex with the $i$-pebble in the other $k$-tree is an isomorphism preserving the $j$-parent relations, $j\in [k]$, the unary relations $U_i$, $i\in\NN$, and the edge colors.
-If two $2$-edge-colored rooted marked $k$-trees $G$ and $G'$ satisfy the same $d$-sentences if and only if the duplicator has a winning strategy for the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game when played with two $2$-edge-colored rooted marked $k$-trees $G$ and $G'$ with all unary relations $U_i$, $i>k$, set to be empty.
+If two $2$-edge-colored rooted marked $k$-trees $G$ and $G'$ satisfy the same $d$-sentences if and only if the duplicator has a winning strategy for the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game when played with two $2$-edge-colored rooted marked $k$-trees $G$ and $G'$ with all unary relations $U_i$, $i>d$, set to be empty.

 The following theorem is the counterpart of~\cite[Theorem 6]{GajHKKKOOT17}.
 The theorem can be proven using an argument analogous to that used to prove \cite[Lemma 5]{GajHKKKOOT17}, which is based on the link of $d$-sentences to the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e games presented above.
 However, in our (simpler) setting not involving ordered edge incidences, the statement of the theorem for each $d\in\NN$ directly follows from Hanf's Theorem applied to relational structures obtained by removing unary relations $U_i$ with $i>d$.
+An analogous argument yields that Gaifman's Locality Theorem also extends to our setting when neighborhoods of vertices are replaced with Hintikka types of vertices.

 \begin{theorem} For every integer $d$, there exist integers $D$ and $\Gamma$ such that for any two (not necessarily finite) $2$-edge-colored rooted marked $k$-trees $G$ and $G'$ if the $k$-trees $G$ and $G'$ have the same number of vertices of each $D$-Hintikka type or the number of the vertices of this type is at least $\Gamma$ in both $G$ and $G'$, then the sets of $d$-sentences satisfied by $G$ and $G'$ are the same. \end{theorem}